PhoenixAceVFX/GhanaFuneralBot/README.md

 * Added nodemon and console-stamp
 * Added !g help

-Feel free to report any bugs to me at shaftAndi#1825 or [join my server and ask away in #bot-support](http://discord.gg/ZukG6P4)
+Feel free to report any bugs to me at shaftAndi#1825